fedora-infra/fedora-packages/README.md

 This is has for effect to give root permission to users added to the docker group.

-You will also need to get a development instance of the xapian database.
+You will also need a copy of Xapian database with indexed packages.

 	$ curl -o devel/docker/xapian.tar.gz https://cverna.fedorapeople.org/xapian.tar.gz